-- Inflate toys, exercise equipment, large amounts of balloons, portable pools or whatever.
+- Inflate toys, exercise equipment, large amounts of balloons, portable pools, or whatever.

 - For DIY building projects, a hand-carry compressor is suitable for air nailers.

-Deciding factors would be CFM or flow requirements necessary for the application and simply how long of a hose you need.
-For all of the tasks you mention and 98.9% of all applications one would have in their home garage, a 1/4″ I.D. air hose would supply plenty of air.
+With the many air hose choices, we reached out to a leading air hose manufacturer for clarification on air hose sizing; “Deciding factors would be CFM or flow requirements necessary for the application and simply how long of a hose you need.
+For all of the tasks you mention and 98.9% of all applications one would have in their home garage, a 1/4″ I.D. air hose would supply plenty of air” – Coilhose Pneumatics.

 Fittings and Tools

-Hand-Carry Air Compressors
+Types of Air Compressors

-- Air nailers for building purposes.
+- Operate air nailers for building purposes.

 Wheeled and Stationary Air Compressors